 Locally owned brewpubs are places to hang out with family, meet new friends, and talk with the brewers about the beer you’re drinking.

 I’ve written about this sense of community in the Indiana brewing industry before.
-Since then, I’ve talked with many, both inside and outside of the brewing industry, about why it matters for our communities.
+Since then, I’ve talked with many people, both in and outside of the brewing industry, about why it matters for our communities.

 In fact, the brewers and breweries that have branched off from the much-loved Brewpub (the abbreviated name given to Broad Ripple Brewpub by those who know and love it) is substantial enough to have warranted several versions of “brewery family trees” in various publications.